justintanner/ra-103/README.md

 gh pr create
 ```

-* Choose the default options.
-* Set the title to “Please review my first lesson”.
+* Press Enter multiple times to accept the defaults
-* Submit
+* Select Submit
-* You’ll receive a URL like:
+* You should get a link to your PR, it should look like this:

 ```bash
 https://github.com/yourusername/ra-101/pull/1
 ```

-Once your PR is live, the lesson with be automatically checked, it passes you'll see a green "All checks have passed" message.
+* Visit your PR on Github.

+Now the automatic check should start if you code passes, you'll see:

+:white_check_mark: All checks have passed

-### 9. Review your PR
+### 9. Wait for a human review

 Wait for a human to review your work.
 When it's accepted you'll get an email in your inbox and a notification on Github.

 :tada: You're Done! :tada: